JohnChen034/VARSCAN_replicate_project/README.md

 # Vcall

-This is the final project of Group 15 in CSE185 in spring 2023.
  We build a variant calling tool specifically on SNPs, and could expand to more later.
 Use `Vcallsnp` to perform variant calling on SNPs.

 ## Installation instructions